lumeland/lume.land/cms/configuration/options.md

 ## site

 This is an object to configure the CMS website.
-You can assign a name, a description and an URL that will be visible in the homepage:
+You can assign a name, a description, URL and a body, that will be visible in the homepage:

 ```js
 import lumeCMS from "lume/cms.ts";